 5. Mary Barton (1848) – Elizabeth Gaskell

-It’s not as well-known as Mrs Gaskell’s other great work, North and South, but Mary Barton is still a brilliant, exciting (and relatively short) Victorian novel.
+It’s not as well-known as Gaskell’s other great work, North and South, but Mary Barton is still a brilliant, exciting (and relatively short) Victorian novel.

 It’s a book with a huge social conscience, which confronts the reader with the challenges faced by the working classes of nineteenth-century industrial Manchester.
 There are deaths, disappearances, sea journeys and false accusations, as well as a romantic central love story.

 6. A Doll’s House (1879) – Henrik Ibsen